ILC virtual policy event – The overlap between ageism and ableism in the workplace: Insights for occupational health and training

 - The role that internalised ageism plays in shaping training and professional development.

-During this virtual policy event, you will learn about the project’s findings in more detail from key team members, followed by breakout discussions in two rounds to discuss the implications for occupational health and for workforce training and development.
-We are eager to hear from professionals and practitioners in these spaces to refine and strengthen the project’s conclusions and recommendations.
+During this virtual policy event, we learned about the project’s findings in more detail from key team members, followed by breakout discussions in two rounds to discuss the implications for occupational health and for workforce training and development.